This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for DPN

 is getting and keeping your blood sugar levels under control.
 Controlled blood sugar levels cannot reverse nerve damage.
 You may be able to prevent or delay DPN, if you have type 1 diabetes.
 If you have type 2 diabetes, controlled blood sugar levels may slow the progression.
-Your healthcare provider may give medicines to help with the nerve pain.
+Your care team provider may give medicines to help with the nerve pain.

 Control your blood sugar: